The Hartford Financial Services Group Inc. (HIG) Beta Value: Understanding the Market Risk

 HIG) stock’s latest price update

-The stock price of The Hartford Financial Services Group Inc. (NYSE: HIG) has surged by 1.51 when compared to previous closing price of 70.32, but the company has seen a 1.10% gain in its stock price over the last five trading sessions.
+The Hartford Financial Services Group Inc. (NYSE: HIG)’s stock price has increased by 0.39 compared to its previous closing price of 72.02.
+However, the company has seen a 2.82% increase in its stock price over the last five trading sessions.

 HIG’s Market Performance

-The Hartford Financial Services Group Inc. (HIG) has seen a 1.10% rise in stock performance for the week, with a 3.98% gain in the past month and a 6.89% surge in the past quarter.
-The volatility ratio for the week is 1.85%, and the volatility levels for the past 30 days are at 1.70% for HIG.
-The simple moving average for the past 20 days is 1.32% for HIG’s stock, with a -0.18% simple moving average for the past 200 days.
+HIG’s stock has risen by 2.82% in the past week, with a monthly rise of 4.95% and a quarterly rise of 3.75%.
+The volatility ratio for the week is 1.59% while the volatility levels for the last 30 days are 1.70% for The Hartford Financial Services Group Inc. The simple moving average for the past 20 days is 1.89% for HIG’s stock, with a 0.99% simple moving average for the past 200 days.

 Analysts’ Opinion of HIG